nkoester/mps-env-gen-gradle-plugin/README.md

 # MPS Environment Generation Gradle Plugin

+❗❗ This plugin is work in progress and not yet released or published ❗❗

 A small Gradle plugin which allows you to define isolated MPS environments.
 Environment are self-contained and can consequently be started in parallel.